 Kathmandu and Lalitpur’s once-vibrant riverfronts face multifaceted challenges.
 Decades of neglect have led to:

-• Community Disconnect: Alienated residents lose access to a valuable recreational resource, fostering apathy and hindering engagement in restoration efforts.
+Community Disconnect: Alienated residents lose access to a valuable recreational resource, creating apathy and hindering restoration efforts.

 Aligning Interests for Sustainable Solutions: